 Question: I haven’t had my period in 2 months; Am I Pregnant?

-After days, weeks and months, you now realize there is a medical problem that stops your period from coming.
+After days, weeks and months, you now realize there may be a medical problem that stops your period from coming.
+Doctors call this amenorrhea – when your period has stopped for several months.
+ACOG+1

 While this might be true for some girls, there are other natural reasons why your period may be absent for 2, 3 or 4 months.